‘To ensure longevity, the heads were parboiled and coated in pitch.’

 Later came Thomas Moore, who refused to accept Henry VIII as the supreme head of the Church of England.
 Then Guy Fawkes’ head made the stake after the Gun-Powder plot of 1605.
 And when the King was restored after Cromwell’s reign, some of those who had signed the death warrant of Charles I also suffered this chilling fate.

 The Keeper of the Heads had full managerial control over this section of the Bridge.
 He impaled newly removed heads on pikes and tossed the old ones into the river.
 When the original bridge was pulled down, workers found skulls in the mud.
 They ended the practice in 1678 when the heads of the most important traitors were displayed at Temple Bar instead.

-I share a special love for London, both new and old.
-Basing most of my literature upon London and its unique gritty character. https://amzn.to/2IldTt2
+As an author I share a special love for London, both new and old.
+Basing my literature on London and its unique gritty character.